davs3275/sbs/med/collier.md

 thrown on a heap, and joined more by number than nature, but, as it were, rationally connected with each other.
-And as the things that exist are harmoniously connected, so those that become exhibit no mere suc- cession, but an harmonious relationship.
+And as the things that exist are harmoniously connected, so those that become exhibit no mere succession, but an harmonious relationship.

 ---
 4.46 Do not forget the saying of Heraclitus, "That the earth dies into water, water into air, air into fire, and so backward."
-Eemeraber likewise the story of the man that travelled on without knowing to what place the way would bring him ; and that many people quarrel with that reason that governs the world,
+Remember likewise the story of the man that travelled on without knowing to what place the way would bring him ; and that many people quarrel with that reason that governs the world,